Steeven9/toc-satsolver/README.md

 Green-pink\
 Green-orange

-## Input format
+## Input file format

-A .txt file in the format (first line is fixed, then the pairs):
+A text file in the following format (first line is fixed, then the pairs):
 ```
 garment, color
 shirt, black